James-Fosterz/DCGAN/README.md

 # DCGAN

-This was Unviersity Coursework that has been preovously submitted and shows my learning as obviously much fo this can be improved.
+This was Unviersity Coursework that has been preovously submitted and shows my learning as obviously much of this can be improved.
 All worked was udnertaken with a partner and the coursework was submitted together.

 The MNIST dataset of hadn written digits was used and can eb found below: http://yann.lecun.com/exdb/mnist/